Improwised/improwised-new-website/newapp/src/content/blog/top-10-platform-engineering-companies.md

 author: 'Priyank Dhami'
 image: '$lib/images/blogs/top-10-platform-engineering-blog-image-head.png'
 linkTags:
-  - "Top 10 Platform Engineering Companies in 2025"
+  - title: "Top 10 Platform Engineering Companies in 2025"
-  - "What is Platform Engineering?"
+  - title: "What is Platform Engineering?"
-  - "Why It Matters in 2025"
+  - title: "Why It Matters in 2025"
-  - "What Makes a Great Platform Engineering Partner?"
+  - title: "What Makes a Great Platform Engineering Partner?"
+    children:
       - "1.
 Improwised Technologies"
       - "2.
 InfraCloud Technologies"
       - "3.
 Netris"
       - "4.
 Solita"
       - "5.
 Improving"
       - "6.
 Arctiq"
       - "7.
 Easecloud"
       - "8.
 MKdev"
       - "9.
 Stackgenie"
       - "10.
 Xenonstack"
-  - "Final Thoughts"
+  - title: "Final Thoughts"
 ---

 ## Top 10 Platform Engineering Companies in 2025

 Platform engineering is no longer optional.
 In 2025, it's essential for fast-growing businesses.
 As teams scale, managing infrastructure manually becomes a bottleneck.
 Platform engineering removes that friction.
 They need internal platforms that empower developers, automate operations, and deliver faster value.

-We’ve rounded up 10 companies that are doing just that.
+We've rounded up 10 companies that are doing just that.
 Whether you're a CTO, DevOps leader, or startup founder, this list will help you find the right partner to build your future.

 ![Top 10 Platform Engineering Companies in 2025]($lib/images/blogs/top-10-platform-engineering-blog-image-body.png)